rikiod/SpaceCommsApp/README.md

 These eight types of variables enable us to cast a wide net and find a variable which meets our own particular needs.
 While some of they may be multifunctional, it is best to find the one best directed for our needs in order to minimize the memory used storing our variable.

 Another interesting function with Modern C is "void," used for declaring functions.
 It ensures that the function is expected not to have an output back to its original function.

+**Usability & Human-centered Design (HCD)**
+Usability is essentially how easily something can be learned and used [1], specifically for a human-made technology.
+This is especially relevant to concepts such as something being intuitive, elegant, or clear.

+Meanwhile, human-centered design

 Development
 -----------